 Here’s where the magic happens.
 The bucket is the heart of the spin mop system.
 It features a built-in spinner, which acts like a salad spinner for your mop head.
 After dunking the mop in water, you place it in the spinner basket.
 With a push of a foot pedal or the handle itself, the basket spins at high speed, wringing out the perfect amount of excess water.
 This gives you total control over how damp your mop is, preventing puddles and speeding up drying time.
 Many buckets also include a splash guard to keep water from flying out while you spin.

-Clean vs. Dirty Water Compartments
+How Clean and Dirty Water Stay Separate

 Some of the most effective spin mop systems feature a dual-bucket design.
 This is a game-changer for getting a truly deep clean.
 Instead of dipping your mop back into the same murky water you just wrung out, these systems keep your clean water and cleaning solution separate from the dirty water.
 This means you’re always mopping with fresh water, not just spreading grime from one part of the floor to another.
 It’s one of many thoughtful cleaning accessories that makes a huge difference in your final result, ensuring your floors are left sparkling clean every single time.